Every ecommerce business’ biggest fear? Running out of inventory.

 It can take a while for lenders to assess your application, especially if it’s for a new product.
 Lenders move quicker to approve inventory loans for businesses that have already proven their products are successful.

 The interest rates are higher

-You’ll probably need to turn to other sources of funding alongside inventory loans to meaningfully grow your business...
-That’s because you can only use inventory loans to buy inventory!
+You’ll probably need to turn to other sources of funding alongside inventory loans to meaningfully grow your business... that’s because you can only use inventory loans to buy inventory!

-When you might need an inventory loan
+How to know if you need an inventory loan

 How to apply for an inventory loan

 Step 1: Determine the amount and type of inventory needed